How to interact with your application’s database#

 web container, for example:

-docker-compose run --rm web psql -h postgres -U postgres db
+docker-compose run --rm web psql -h database_default -U postgres db

 As well as